petros-d/docs/docs/install-cli.md

 ## Running the CLI

 The beta version of the CLI is installed as an executable.
-Unlike with the publicly released CLI, commands must be run directly from your project directory (e.g. `/users/.../astro deploy`).
+Unlike with the publicly released CLI, commands must be run directly from where you installed the CLI (e.g. `/users/.../astro deploy`).
 To make running commands easier, we recommend adding the path to the executable to your [$PATH](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/) environment variable.